briandconnelly/nicheconstruct/paper/01_introduction.md

 The tragedy of the commons can be deferred if a cooperator, by chance, wins the adaptive race.

 @HANKSHAW recently demonstrated that in spatially-structured populations, the "Hankshaw effect" can give cooperators a substantial leg up on defectors in an adaptive race.
+This advantage is reminiscent of Sissy Hankshaw, a fictional character in Tom Robbins' *Even Cowgirls Get the Blues*, whose oversized thumbs---which were otherwise an impairment---made her a prolific hitchhiker.
-When cooperation increases local population density, the likelihood of acquiring beneficial mutations is also increased.
+Similarly, cooperation is costly, but it increases local population density.
+As a result, cooperators are more likely to acquire beneficial mutations.
-The cooperative trait can then rise in abundance by hitchhiking along with these adaptations.
+By hitchhiking along with these adaptations, cooperation can then rise in abundance.
 Nevertheless, this advantage is fleeting.
 As soon as the opportunities for adaptation are exhausted, cooperators are once again at a selective disadvantage against equally-adapted defectors that arise via mutation.
 However, @HANKSHAW demonstrated that cooperation can be maintained indefinitely when frequent environmental changes produce a steady stream of new adaptive opportunities.